BaobabHealthTrust/nlims_data_syncroniser/README.md

 2. Configure your database.

+   This section requires that [nlims_controller](https://github.com/BaobabHealthTrust/nlims_controller) be installed and running.
-   While still in config folder, provide details of your mysql database in database.yml and couchdb in couchdb.yml respectively.
+   While still in config folder, provide details of your nlims_controller mysql database in database.yml and nlims_controller couchdb in couchdb.yml respectively.

    For database.yml, replace username with the username of your mysql and password with the password of your mysql.